angus-dolan/argdb-hydrogen/docs/devlog.md

 - Had a lot of circular import problems with db somehow
 - Moved all database files into single root level database.py
 - Created a BaseRepository for all repos to inherit from
+- Realised using source_id for document_id will work, was needed when updating an existing sadface document